 As usual, the hosts will be pushing their cars and themselves to the limit in the world’s biggest motoring show.

-They’ll be travelling to new destinations and trying out some of the latest automobiles and vehicles to see if they really live up to what the manufacturer says, while keeping us entertained with their effortless banter.
+Hopefully, they’ll be travelling to new destinations and trying out some of the latest automobiles and vehicles to see if they really live up to what the manufacturer says, while keeping us entertained with their banter and their increasingly hair-raising challenges.
+The Wall of Death, filmed at Alexandra Palace in London, will take some beating.
+The presenters were challenged to drive cars near vertically around a purpose-built circular wall.
+Truly terrifying.

-And given the pandemic, the show will have a slightly more domestic look than usual – with several planned overseas jaunts having been scrapped due to the virus, although luckily some were filmed before production was halted.
+Season 29 necessarily had a more domestic look than usual due to the COVID-19 pandemic, with several planned overseas jaunts having been scrapped due to the virus, although luckily some were filmed before production was halted.

 Although he wasn’t hurt, he said: “If you’ve ever owned a Diablo or you’ve driven one you’ll know just as well as me, oh my god, she can be a cruel mistress, she can be a cruel mistress that one.”